-Neeraj Chopra: Two Time Gold Medallist, On Why Neeraj Chopra Will Find It Tough To Win Defend Olympic Title
+Neeraj Chopra: Two time Gold Medallist, On Why Neeraj Chopra Will Find It Tough To Win Defend Olympic Title

 Neeraj Chopra is the first Indian to win an Olympic gold medal in athletics.
 Kenyan David Rudisha, a two-time gold medallist at the Olympic Games in the 800 metres, is eager to coach Indian middle-distance and sprinters when his brilliant career comes to an end.
 The 34-year-old two-time 800 m world champion, who successfully defended his gold medal from the 2012 London Olympics in Rio four years later, added that it is difficult to win back-to-back gold medals at the quadrennial games, but India's star javelin thrower Neeraj Chopra can pull it off if he keeps up his preparation for the 2020 Tokyo Games.
 Rudisha noted that his retirement could provide him the chance to mentor budding runners as he is nearing the "end of my professional career." noted that he could have possibilities after retirement to mentor ambitious runners.
 After ending his professional career, Rudisha, 34, was asked if he would be interested in coaching Indian sprinters and middle-distance runners.
 Rudisha responded, "Well, after I am done with some level 1 and 2 coaching programmes, yes, I can have a fresh start, and that (coaching) could be an option."
 For coaches, there are no restrictions.
 Everybody who wants to learn is welcome since you are acting like a teacher.
 Rudisha, one of the few track athletes who have won back-to-back Olympic golds, says it's not simple to keep the title, despite what many people think.